WFU/Southern Cone: Chile & Argentina

 Wake Forest University's semester program in Chile is based in the capital city of Santiago.
 As the cultural and economic heart of the country, Santiago is both known its thriving business sector and its vast array of museums, galleries, and festivals.
 The city serves as a major Latin American travel hub, thus making it easy for students to visit other sites in Chile and Latin America.

 The program starts with a three week pre-trip and cultural orientation in Buenos Aires.
 Students will spend three weeks in February participating in home stays and undertaking an intensive Latin American culture course.
 This will be an excellent introduction to Latin American and the program.
+While in Argentina, the students travel to Colonia, Uruguay to experience another side of the Southern Cone.
 Students will then travel to Santiago, Chile.

 Spring semester; typically February-June.